-But where on one side, the city is beautiful and vibrant, its well-preserved medieval city is abundant of rich history and stories.
-In fact, there is just so much to see and absorb here that if you’re staying here for only a few days, you’re going to miss a lot, unless you plan better, so read ahead my one day Prague Travel Guide.
+But where on one side, the city is beautiful and vibrant, its well-preserved medieval architecture is abundant and rich in history.
+There is just so much to see and absorb in Prague that if you’re staying here for only a few days, you’re going to miss a lot, unless you plan better, so read ahead and find out how to see Prague in one day.

 One Day Prague Travel Guide

-I used a tour company called Prague Bus Tours, for their full day (a little more than 7 hours) guided tour, to some of the highlighted jewels in Prague, including Prague Castle and Charles Bridge, before finally stopping for some traditional food, and then continuing further with the old town square and a wee boat ride across Vltava River.
+I used a tour company called Prague Bus Tours, for their full day (a little more than 7 hours) guided tour, to some of the highlights, including Prague Castle and Charles Bridge, before finally stopping for some traditional food in lunch, and then continuing further with the old town square and a wee boat ride across the rider Vltava.

-So let’s talk about it one thing at a time…
+So let’s talk about the tour one thing at a time…

 Before Lunch: A Walk Through Prague’s Tourist Dyad

 Prague Castle and Charles Bridge (and the Old Town Square, of course) are the highlights of any tourist trail in Prague.
-And that’s exactly from where you should be starting your tour from when you’re in town.
+And that’s exactly from where you should be starting your tour from.

-After quickly picking me from my hostel, we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above Prague Castle, from where we started our half-day walk across a few highlights and the many blissful neighbourhoods.
-And first on the list was a walk through Prague Castle.
+After quickly picking me from my hostel, we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above the Prague Castle, from where we started our first half of the day.
+And first on the list was a walk inside the Prague Castle.

-Getting to Prague Castle, unless you’ve your own transport can be tough, or at least time-consuming, as you are required to take a tram (number 22) to the castle and then wait in significantly longer queues to get your ticket and pass through.
+Reaching Prague Castle and getting inside, unless you’ve your own transport can be tough, or at least time-consuming, as you are required to take a tram (number 22) to the castle and then wait in a significantly longer queue to get your tickets.
 And that’s exactly when paid guided tours feel quite blissful.

 We entered via the back-side, for we already had our tickets sorted, though the queue still took 10 to 15 to clear, it was at least not as annoying, as other queues (from the main entry) seemed.
-We went lucky to make it in time and be able to see a bit of Changing the Guard ceremony at the Castle.
+We went lucky to make it in time and catch a glimpse of the Changing the Guard ceremony.

-After a quick stroll through a few parts of the castle, and a bit of information feed from our guide, we headed to the ever-impressive 10 centuries old St. Vitus Cathedral.
+After a quick stroll through a few areas of the castle, and a bit of information feed from our guide, we headed to the ever-impressive 10 centuries old St. Vitus Cathedral.

 It was sad to know that such impressive architectural marvel faced a hardship of communal fights and an uncontrollable fire in the 16th century, during which most of the building got damaged.
 It was only after the 20th century that the Cathedral was completely restored and given a shape, we are much familiar to, today.